svmiller/svmiller.github.io/for-students.md

 This is the parent page for a list of resources for students of mine at Clemson University or students in the Department of Political Science.
 Students should also read dedicated pages I have to [Pi Sigma Alpha](/for-students/pi-sigma-alpha/) and obtaining [letters of recommendation](/for-students/letters-of-recommendation/).

-## Office Hours

-My office is in 230A Brackett Hall.
-Office hours for fall and spring semester are typically Wednesday, 9 a.m. to 11:30 a.m.
-Students may visit the following page to [schedule me for an appointment](/for-students/office-hours-appointment/) in my office.

 ## Clemson’s Academic Calendar and Exam Schedule

 These links will be as useful for students as they will be for me.
 I find myself looking for these every now and then.